Book club - December 2019

 Thursday and Friday

 11:30 to 16:30

-Sunday Lunches will commence on 12th January, thereafter on the second Sunday of each month.
+Sunday Lunches re-commence on 12 January, thereafter on the second Sunday of each month.

 Other than on the above dates, complimentary nibbles are served in the Bar on Fridays and Sundays